liujingbreak/plink/main/reactivizer/README.md

       s.ft.answerQuestion(`>> ${topic}\n` + answer).re(meta).dp();
     })
   ));
+  s.ft.setLanguage(language).dp();
+});

+// Sample of creating a service instance, it is not necessary to have a function to encapsolute them. export function createService(language: string) {
-  return myRxService;
+  return serviceFactory.create(language, {debug: true});
 }

-export type MyReactiveSerivce = SimplexReactor<InputActions & OutputEvents, typeof tableFor>;
+// export the Type definition for other module to reference export type MyReactiveSerivce = SimplexReactor<typeof serviceFactory>;
+// export the type definition of service options, service logging behaviour can be configured through "options" from a caller module export type MyReactiveSerivceOpts = CoreOptions<MyServiceEvents>;
 ```
-In above snippet, `SimplexReactor<InputActions & OutputEvents, typeof tableFor>` is creating an _Reactive Service_,
+In above snippet, `SimplexReactor<InputActions & MyServiceEvents, typeof tableFor>` is creating an _Reactive Service_,
-the type parameter tells the shape of input and output messages, the `tableFor` tells which messages should be stored and replayable for later query.
+the type parameter tells the shape of event messages, the `tableFor` tells which messages should be stored and replayable for later query.

 #### 1.2.2 A consumer program interact with _Reactive Service_ in form of dispatching **input** message and subscribe **output** message